Stochastic Online Instrumental Variable Regression: Regrets for Endogeneity and Bandit Feedback: Regret analysis of

-which follows by solving for $\bb$ in $\partial_{\beta^{*}} \mathbb{E}_{\bx y}\left[\left(y-\bx \bb^{*}\right)^2\right]=0 $.
-Under exogeneity, $\mathbb{E}[\bx \eta] = 0$ and the \mmsee{} conicedes with $\bb$, while, in the more realistic case of endogenous noise $\mathbb{E}[\bx \eta] \neq 0$ and the estimator is biased for $\bb$.
-The oracle $\bb$ is, therefore, not the best estimator in terms of prediction accuracy.
+Therefore, the oracle is not the best estimator in terms of prediction accuracy.
 Instead, we should aim for a consistent estimator of the \mmse{}, like the Empirical Risk Minimiser (\erm) which leads to the \ols{} estimator.
 In the endogenous setting, the \ols{} estimator is biased for the oracle $\bb$, and this poses the problem of assigning causal meaning to it.
-To avoid these difficulties, econometricians have historically focused on the endogenous setting, not considering out-of-sample prediction.
-On the contrary, the statistical learning community has focused on the exogenous case where the problem of assigning causal meaning to the estimators is simply solved by \ols{} and they have cared mostly about generalisation.

-We are interested in finding notions of regret that preserve the causal interpretation of the estimators while allowing a study of their generalisation properties.
+\textit{We are interested in finding notions of regret that preserve the causal interpretation of the estimators while allowing a study of their generalisation properties}.
 This has led us to extend the \emph{instrumental variables} analysis to the online setting and to the inspection of different notions of regret.
 The regrets that we introduce below, differ from the \emph{population regret} which is usually considered in online learning under the exogeneity assumption.
 The population regret is defined as

 for a time-dependent estimator $\bb_{t-1}$ and where we indicated with $\bb_T \triangleq \arg\min_{\bb} \sum_{t=1}^T(y_t-\bx_t^\top \bb )^2$.
 Instead, we introduce two alternative regrets that measure the performance of an estimator $\bb_{t-1}$ with respect to the oracle $\bb$ (instead of $\bb_T$).
 Respectively, they are the \emph{oracle regret} $\overline{R}_T(\bb)$ and the \emph{identification regret} $\widetilde{R}_T(\bb)$ below